broadwayinc/skapi-documentation/api-reference/authentication/README.md

         profile?: string; // URL of the profile page. website?: string; // URL of the website. nickname?: string; // Nickname of the user. misc?: string; // Additional string value that can be used freely.
-This value is only visible from skapi.getProfile() },
+This value is only visible to the account owner.
+    },
     options?: {
         /**